BlueCircleSoftware/bluecircle-json-interface-generator/README.md

 --output-file \<file\> | (required) The TypeScript file to generate (path will be created if necessary) --strip-common-packages | Strip any common leading packages from all produced classes.
 By default, TypeScript interfaces are put into a namespace structure which mirrors the Java packages of the source classes.
 If --strip-common-packages is selected, then any top-level packages that only contain one subpackage will be removed.
 For example, if you have com.foo.a.ClassA and com.foo.b.ClassB, then "com" will be skipped, and "foo" will be the top-level namespace in the output.
 --immutables | Produce immutable wrappers along with interfaces.
+--null-is-undefined | Treat nullable fields as also undefined, and mark them optional in interface definitions.
 ## Making AJAX calls

 I try to be agnostic as to which AJAX library you're using (if any).
 So on startup, you'll need to set jsonInterfaceGenerator.callAjax with